celestiaorg/docs/developers/cosmostation.md

 <!-- markdownlint-disable MD033 -->
 <script setup>
-import { versions } from '/.vitepress/constants/data.js'
+import constants from '/.vitepress/constants/constants.js'
 </script>

 This guide will go over how you can add Celestia network parameters to Cosmostation wallet.

-The example in this guide is for {{versions.chainId.mochaChainId}}
+The example in this guide is for {{constants.mochaChainId}}
 testnet, and the same workflow can be used for any Celestia network.

 ## Install Cosmostation